-15. If there is any doubt about whether a proposed PPR falls within Type 1, 2 or 3, the ANSP, or airport as appropriate, should consult the CAA.
-The CAA's decision is to be determinative of whether or not the proposed PPR would be a relevant PPR.
+15. If there is any doubt about whether a proposed PPR falls within Type 1, 2 or 3, the ANSP, or airport as appropriate, shall consult the CAA.
+The CAA's decision shall be considered determinative as to whether or not the proposed PPR is considered a relevant PPR.